 JASAL is published at least three times each year in numbered issues including at least one general issue and other “themed” issues each year.

 JASAL provides open access to all of its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 Such access is associated with increased readership and citation levels.
 JASAL uses open source software, developed by the Public Knowledge Project <http://pkp.ubc.ca> to help make open access economically viable, and to improve the scholarly and public quality of research.

-Publishers should send appropriate books for review to:
+Publishers should contact the reviews editor with appropriate books for review: